Dividend Value Builder Newsletter

 Treat investing in a stock as though you are buying the entire company.
 I always take a hard look at enterprise value because this is the total price of a company.
 In other words, it is the price you would be paying for the company if you could buy the whole company at current prices.

 Companies with pricing power, strategic assets, powerful brands, or other competitive advantages have the ability to outperform in good and challenging times.
 A long term investing strategy requires investing in companies that can weather both good and bad economic times.

 Buffet believes in quality investing.
 He would rather pay a fair price for a great company than a low price for a mediocre company.

 Investment opportunities become available through broad market corrections or individual stocks that become bargains.
 These are not predictable events; so cash on hand is an important concept in value investing.

 Purchasing stocks with a margin of safety below their intrinsic value reduces risk and provides an allowance for unforeseen negative events.

 Buffet believes in long term value investing because he understands the power of exponential growth.
 Companies with sustainable profits can pay and grow their dividends.
 There are few more powerful long term investing strategies than dividend growth compounding.

 Following Warren Buffett

-We can study long term value investing by following the Warren Buffet strategy.
+We can study long term value investing by following the Warren Buffett strategy.
 He has proven to be a disciplined follower of value principles that build wealth over the long term.
 Use his strategies to improve and sharpen your investment management skills.